redhat-cop/openshift-migration-best-practices/planning.md

 The Migration Toolkit for Containers (MTC) migrates an application workload, including  Kubernetes resources, data, and images, from an OpenShift 3 source cluster to an OpenShift 4 target cluster.

-The migration has two stages:
+MTC performs the migration in two stages:

 1. The application workload is backed up from the source cluster to object storage.
 2. The application workload is restored to the target cluster from object storage.